Top of page

 • feeling or being sick.

 Almost everyone treated with CAR-T cell therapy experiences some level of CRS.
-It most commonly develops within 10 days of having your CAR T cells.
+It most commonly develops within 10 days of having your CAR-T cells.
 Most cases are mild and easily treated.
 However, severe or life-threatening reactions can occur.
+Your medical team will monitor you very closely to identify CRS quickly and treat as soon as symptoms arise.
 If you have a severe reaction, you might be transferred to the intensive care unit for treatments to help with your symptoms, such as oxygen and fluids.
 You might also have steroids and a drug called tocilizumab, which helps dampen down the immune response.

-CRS usually gets better within a few days with treatment.
+With treatment, CRS usually gets better within a few days.

 Nervous system problems